FDA Panel Gives Qualified Support To Claims For 'Safer' Smoking Device

 "What we're seeing is just a replay of the old light and mild scam," Glantz said.

-One study conducted in Switzerland found while the iQOS produces many toxic chemicals at lower levels than cigarette smoke, some are higher than the company claims.
+One study conducted in Switzerland found that while the iQOS produces many toxic chemicals at lower levels than cigarette smoke, some are higher than the company claims.
 Philip Morris disputes that research.

 Some of the chemicals found are components of smoke, the researchers say.
 "We found lower concentrations of these compounds; however, we found them.
 And because we found them, we think this is smoke," Reto Auer, an assistant professor at the University of Bern in Switzerland who conducted the study, said in an interview before the hearing.
 "We disagree with the claim that it's smokeless.
 People should be aware there are still toxic substances in the iQOS."